jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 its use and be be agnostic as to which other libraries or programming styles it will be combined with.
-Oboe feels on the edge of what is possible to elegantly do as a micro-library so while the limit is somewhat arbitrary, and keeping below this limit whilst writing readable code provides an interesting extra challenge.
+Oboe feels on the edge of what is possible to elegantly do as a micro-library so while the limit is somewhat arbitrary, keeping below this limit whilst writing readable code should provide an interesting extra challenge.